Did You Know? SB 721 and AB 2579 - California’s Balcony Inspection Law (2025 Update)

 Conclusion

-Property owners must ensure compliance with SBA 721 by January 1, 2025, to avoid penalties and ensure the safety of their occupants.
+Property owners must ensure compliance with SB 721 by January 1, 2026, to avoid penalties and ensure the safety of their occupants.
 By mandating regular inspections and repairs, California aims to prevent future tragedies and promote the maintenance of safe, structurally sound living environments.

 Follow LL CRE on LinkedIn to Receive the News, Listings, and Guides on Commercial Real Estate